Deputy Crown Solicitor and Chief Counsel

-Patrina was admitted as a barrister of the Supreme Court of Queensland on 15 June, 1999 and gained considerable advocacy experience as a Senior Crown Prosecutor within the Office of the Director of Public Prosecutions (ODPP) before starting with Crown Law as head of Advocacy Galligan Chambers in October 2015.
+Patrina was admitted as a barrister of the Supreme Court of Queensland on 15 June, 1999 and gained considerable advocacy experience as a Senior Crown Prosecutor within the Office of the Director of Public Prosecutions (ODPP) before starting with Crown Law in October 2015.

 As a Crown Prosecutor, Patrina was responsible for decisions about the conduct of criminal matters including decisions to indict, vary or discontinue criminal charges and over many years she regularly appeared as counsel in a variety of criminal proceedings.

-In her current role as an Assistant Crown Solicitor, Patrina leads an experienced legal team comprising of barristers and solicitors who provide advice and advocacy services on behalf of the State of Queensland in the public law area.
+In her current role as an Deputy Crown Solicitor and Chief Counsel, Patrina leads an experienced legal branch comprising of barristers and solicitors who provide advice and advocacy services on behalf of the State of Queensland in the public law area.
 Key work performed includes:

 - managing and conducting the Attorney-General's representation at Mental Health Review Tribunal Proceedings and consequent appeals to the Mental Health Court, including appearing as counsel on behalf of the Attorney-General

 - appearing as counsel on behalf of the Attorney-General in applications in the Supreme Court under the Dangerous Prisoners (Sexual Offenders) Act 2003